(Last updated on August 5, 2024.)

 How to activate MuseScore plugins

-Start MuseScore (if already started, quit and restart), and open Plugin Manager from Plugin Menu, and set “exportToJapoScore” and “exportUpdateToJapoScore” plugins checked and press OK.
+Start MuseScore (if already started, quit and restart), open the Plugin Manager from the Plugin Menu, and set “exportToJapoScore” and “exportUpdateToJapoScore” plugins checked and press OK.

 Plugin Manager